 Stacked layers of vanilla buttermilk cake filled with buttercream and decorated with fresh roses and million stars.
-The floral blooms give this naked vanilla cake a beautiful romantic look, making it perfect for weddings or birthdays.
+The floral blooms give this naked cake a beautiful romantic look, making it perfect for weddings or birthdays.

 Naked cakes have been a trend for a while now.
 The rustic, shabby chic look is so in.
 I have seen so many different types of naked cakes.
 It is a trend that has become very popular with lots of brides.
 Some naked cakes are decorated with fresh fruit, dripping chocolate or caramel.
 The cakes are artistry and look visually spectacular.
 Keep reading to find out how I made my naked floral vanilla cake.

 For the cake I chose to go with a vanilla buttermilk cake.
 It is soft, fluffy and moist.
 Which is perfect as this cakes does not have the protection of the outer layer of buttercream which seals in freshness and moisture.
 To make sure the naked vanilla cake stays fresh, make it a day before you are planning to serve it.

 Start off by greasing and lining the base of the round tins.
 This aids in the easy removal of cake.
 This step is important.
 We need the cakes perfect because there won’t be any buttercream to hide any imperfections.

 Beat your sugar and room temperature butter until nice and fluffy.
 Then add in eggs, followed by flour, baking powder, salt and buttermilk.

 Evenly distribute batter between prepared cake tins.
 The layers are going to be exposed , so you want each one to be almost equal height.
 Use a measuring cups and a scale to make sure each tin has the same amount of cake batter.